Martin Necas scores in OT as Carolina downs Tampa Bay

-Martin Necas scored 1:12 into overtime and the Carolina Hurricanes came off a long layoff by defeating the visiting Tampa Bay Lightning 1-0 on Thursday night in Raleigh, N.C.
+Martin Necas scored 1:12 into overtime and the Carolina Hurricanes came off a long layoff and defeated the Tampa Bay Lightning 1-0 on Thursday night in Raleigh, N.C.

 The Hurricanes had been out of action for more than a week, and they returned to the ice without several key players.